STAT545-UBC/STAT545-UBC-original-website/block007_first-use-rmarkdown.md

 Insert an empty R chunk, via the "Chunk" menu in upper right of source editor or with corresponding keyboard shortcut.

 Insert 1 to 3 lines of functioning code that begin the task at hand.
-"Walk through" and run those lines using the "Run button" the corresponding keyboard shortcut.
+"Walk through" and run those lines using the "Run" button or the corresponding keyboard shortcut.
 You MUST make sure your code actually works!

 Satisfied?
 Save!